-Each day in 2019, around 2,000 petabytes of video data are generated by security cameras around the world, up from 500 petabytes per day in 2015.
-This is equivalent to 75 million users streaming an hour’s HDTV simultaneously1.
+Each day in 2019, around 2,000 petabytes of video data are generated by security cameras around the world, up from 500 petabytes per day in 2015 which is equivalent to 75 million users streaming an hour’s HDTV simultaneously (IHS Markit, Jan 26, 2016).
 This dramatic growth is driving the demand for more efficient methods of analysing video data.
-New video analytics from the University of Warwick can outperform other methods, whilst requiring less processing and training time, and less storage.
-We are now seeking trial sites with a view to future licensing.

-The STB descriptor is able to address these needs for classification, action recognition, object recognition, video surveillance, monitoring and abnormal event detection in video captured in real environments.
+New analytics from the University of Warwick are able to address these needs and can be used for classification, action recognition, object recognition, video surveillance, monitoring and abnormal event detection.